 CAMWEST members have been looking at possible options for filling the 1.5km missing link in the Girraween Ck Shared path between Toongabbie and Pemulwuy.
 If able to be constructed through a culvert under the M4, the path would provide a reasonably flat 5 km route from the existing paths in Pemulwuy to Toongabbie Railway station.See a Markup on Google Maps, outlining our preferred route, but also showing some other options.
 If you live in the Pemulwuy area and would like to become involved, please get in touch via the Contact Us page.

-On Oct 17th 2019 Rob and Charlene from Camwest joined with Bicycle NSW, State MPs, and represtatives from other Bicycle User Groups and interest groups at Parliament House for the inaugral Bicycle NSW Bike Forum.
-Presentations, Q&A sessions and Small Group brainstorming & discussions were held canvassing a wide range of cycling related issues during the day long event.
+On Oct 17th 2019 Rob and Charlene from CAMWEST joined with Bicycle NSW, State MPs, and representatives from other Bicycle User Groups and interest groups at Parliament House for the inaugural Bicycle NSW Bike Forum.
+Presentations, Q&A sessions and Small Group brainstorming & discussions were held canvassing a wide range of cycling related issues during the day-long event.
 See further details and the full Bicycle NSW report here.